Skip to content

 Terminal window

-capsem create # ephemeral session
+capsem create # unnamed session

-capsem create mybox # persistent session
+capsem create -n mybox # named retained session

 capsem create --from template # clone from existing session